 Vinegar, Tea and Your Diet

-Apple cider vinegar and green tea are both calorie-free, and they can help you reduce your calorie intake if you serve them in place of higher-calorie foods.
+Apple cider vinegar and green tea are both calorie-free, and they can help you reduce your calorie intake if you serve them in place of higher-calorie foods or beverages, such as soda or fancy coffee drinks.
 Apple cider vinegar adds flavor to food without adding any calories.
 Use it as a salad dressing, to make pickled vegetables, add flavor to your grain dishes or as the acidic element in your meat marinade.

 Potential Side Effects